 As mentioned, some themes are built especially to be customized.
 Multipurpose WordPress themes can be adapted for any website — choose one, and it might be the only theme you’ll ever need.
-Here are eight options that are considered easy and effective to customize:
+Here are nine options that are easy and effective to customize:

 If you’re well-versed in WordPress, you’ve likely heard of Divi.
-This powerful theme has earned distinction for its flexibility, robust features, visual appeal, customer support, and its native Divi Builder.
+This powerful theme is known for its flexibility, robust features, visual appeal, customer support, and native Divi Builder.
 This is an excellent theme for those looking to customize every part of their site with one product.

 The theme and module customization options of the Divi theme allow you to toggle individual elements on single pages and across your site.
 Be it your logo size, heading text styles, or whatever else, you can experiment as much as you please before taking your changes live.